Theatre for Internationals

 Johanna Wehner, renowned for her elaborated composed dramatisations, stages ‘Dracula’ as a study of a society that projects its own monstrosity onto an other and turns to fantasy in order to protect what it sees as its own particular virtues.

-WITH ENGLISH SURTITLES ON: 09th March, 7.30 p.m., Schauspielhaus
+WITH ENGLISH SURTITLES ON: 20th and 25th May, 7.30 p.m., Schauspielhaus

 FURTHER INFORMATION AND ONLINE TICKETS